phobos2077/fo2_ecco/docs/ecco_readme.md

 ### GUNS
 - You can see extended weapon stats (examine them twice or hold Ctrl).
+- All two-handed ranged weapons have a hit chance penalty at point-blank range, giving pistols an extra advantage.
 - New guns for .44 Magnum and 14mm calibers to add variety and make these calibers feel "complete".
 - Reload now costs 4 AP up from 2.
 This makes magazine capacity a much bigger factor.
 Some weapon stats were adjusted to compensate for this change.
 - Shotgun Shells: much more deadly against unarmored critters, but cannot penetrate heavy armor and limited in range (but Slugs can!).